How the Buccaneers became Tom Brady's greatest player in their quest to win a Super Bowl without the Patriots

 Brady was talked about fitting in a place like Los Angeles with the Chargers, Las Vegas with the Raiders and even Nashville with the Titans.
 But in the end, throughout his career, his favorite landing spot has been the Super Bowl.

-Guess where Super Bowl 55 will be played?
-In Tampa Bay.
+Guess where Super Bowl 55 will be played: in Tampa.
 Outside of New England, for Brady, the Bucs represented both the extended trip and the destination that no other team could match.